 A collection of theory and structure blocks.

 assignments (Assignments): the set of assignments.
 The assignments are updated by the different steps of the problem resolution.
-Assignments include inequalities and quantified formula when the problem is extended returns a string containing the Theory in controlled English
+Assignments include inequalities and quantified formula when the problem is extended

 - theories (Union[TheoryBlock, Structure, Theory]) - - extended (bool) -